Eskpil/Eskpil/README.md

 # Hello!

 Hello, I am Linus.
-I **hate** Windows and I love learning.
+I **hate** Windows with a passion and I love learning.
 I also like programming, obviously.
 Right now I am learning about the low levels of the operating system.
-Like the compilers, kernels, runtimes, libc etc.
+Like the compilers, kernels, runtimes, libc etc. I am also fascinated by the incredible systems you are able to build with a programming language like go.
+The concurrency is very good.

-I can't endure frontend development so if I am to do anything with web it must be backend.
-I will pretty publicly express my hatred for the modern web, and no. Web3 is not the answer.
-You will probably be able to read about it soon.

 I use languages like: